lux-org/lux/doc/source/guide/FAQ.rst

     jupyter nbextension install --py luxwidget
     jupyter nbextension enable --py luxwidget

-  You can also try to create a new virtual environment and follow the `quick install instructions <https://github.com/lux-org/lux#quick-installation>`_.
+  Alternatively, you can also try creating a fresh virtual environment and follow the `quick install instructions <https://github.com/lux-org/lux#quick-installation>`_.

 I'm not able to export my visualizations via the :code:`exported` property.